Rock Fishing Guide

 Safety is paramount in rock fishing.
 Many accidents could have been avoided with the right precautions.
 Here are the essential safety rules for rock fishing:

-• Rule Two: Observe the ocean for at least 15-20 minutes before starting.
+- Rule Two: Observe the ocean for at least 15 to 20 minutes before starting.
 Check the size and direction of swells and look for wet areas on rocks as indicators of wave reach.

 What appeared to be a good vantage point to fish from proved hazardous when a large wave set came in.
 It never pays to rush in.